johlym/johnathan-org/src/_posts/2018-10-12-duckduckgo-climbs-to-30-million-daily-searches-up-50-in-a-year.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This is fantastic news!
 I love that a true alternative to the mammoth that is Google (and distant second mammoth Bing).
-Before the end of the year, I’d like to seriously consider converting to DuckDuckGo and Proton Mail for email.
-We’ll see.
+Before the end of the year, I'd like to seriously consider converting to DuckDuckGo and Proton Mail for email.
+We'll see.